 When there is a lot of uncertainty in our lives and in the world around us, we can slip into comforting behaviours that have a negative effect on our wellbeing.
-If your diet, daily routine or exercise has lost structure due to the current circumstances, you might want to consider making some constructive changes.
+If your diet, daily routine or exercise has lost structure, you might want to consider making some constructive changes.

 The link between physical and mental health